erdemiraysu/PISA/README.md

 The main dataset can be found [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisa2012.csv.zip), with feature documentation available in this file [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisadict2012.csv).

-The PISA 2012 Technical Report which describes the methodology underlying the PISA 2012 survey can be found [here] (https://www.oecd.org/pisa/pisaproducts/pisa2012technicalreport.htm), and the codebook with detailed variable documentation can be found [here] (https://www.oecd.org/pisa/pisaproducts/PISA12_stu_codebook.pdf).
+The PISA 2012 Technical Report which describes the methodology underlying the PISA 2012 survey can be found [here](https://www.oecd.org/pisa/pisaproducts/pisa2012technicalreport.htm), and the codebook with detailed variable documentation can be found [here](https://www.oecd.org/pisa/pisaproducts/PISA12_stu_codebook.pdf).

 The repo includes: